-Setup a Windows printer to print directly to PStill locally or using the Network Printing Facility.
+How to setup the Windows printer driver to print directly to PStill using the Network Printing Facility.

 Using the network printing PStill is able to work as a PDF printer. (locally and over the network).
-All Windows application can print to and PStill will convert the jobs to PDF and place them in the target directory, correctly named and versioned.
+All Windows application can print to and PStill will convert the jobs to PDF and place them in the target directory, connectly named and versioned.
+Further output sorting / reprocessing facilitities can be defined in PStillConfig.inf in the PStill program directory.